redis/docs/content/develop/connect/clients/client-side-caching.md

 -   Cache misses, tracking, and invalidation messages always add a slight performance penalty.

-Below are some guidelines to help you use CSC efficiently, within these
+Below are some guidelines to help you use client-side caching efficiently, within these
 limitations:

 -   **Use a separate connection for data that is not cache-friendly**: